 - STPE 309: Introduction to the Hispanic World II

 - STPE 390: A regular course offering of the Universidad Católica San Pablo

 Learn more about direct-enroll transfer credits in academic services.

 All San Pablo courses will count as electives toward a major or minor in Spanish.

-All program participants will be individually placed with a Peruvian family in Arequipa.
+All program participants will be individually placed in a home stay with a Peruvian family in Arequipa.

 You must have at least a 2.5 grade point average and sophomore status to study in Peru.
 Because this is an advanced Spanish studies program, you must have completed at least Spanish 301.

 The program cost is expected to be within $1000 of Calvin tuition and room and board on campus.
 More specific cost information will be sent with your acceptance letter.
 The final program cost is based on many factors and is not known exactly until the number of students in the group has been identified.
 The financial information page covers the details that go into the cost of the program and rough estimates for each.
 The cost for the Peru semester program will include:

 - Full room and board with Peruvian families

 - Two-week orientation course in August